-Go to your CSP Connect and click on the Advising and Student Resources tab and find the Graduation box with the link to the application.
-Adult Undergraduate Cohort students will also find a link to the Degree Completion Plan here.
-More detailed instructions here
+You can find the Application for Graduation/ Program Completion on CSP Connect under the Advising and Student Resources tab in the Graduation channel.
+Cohort adult undergraduate students will also find the link to the Degree Completion Plan here.
+Click here for more detailed instructions.

-I am not planning to participate in the ceremony.
-Do I need to apply?
+I am not planning to participate in the May commencement ceremony.
+Do I still need to apply?

 How long does an evaluation/audit take?

-Undergraduate students are eligible for honors.
-Graduate and Licensure students are not eligible.
-Graduate students must maintain a 3.0 to remain in the program and will receive a medallion indicating their 3.0 or above status.
+Only undergraduate degree-completing students are eligible to earn honors.
+Graduate students are not eligible as they must maintain a 3.0 GPA to remain in their program.

 3.6 - 3.74 Cum Laude

 3.9 - 4.0 Summa Cum Laude